-I spiral internally for a hot second and blame myself – I suck.
+I spiral internally and blame myself – I suck.
 I’ll never get better.
 I don’t have what it takes.
-I should quit, Maybe I should find a new sport.
-No sports?
+I should quit.
+Maybe I should find a new sport?
+Maybe no sports at all?
 I'll eat donuts.
 A LOT of donuts.
 I could probably be good at that.

 I blame someone else – It’s my coaches fault.
 I don’t know why.
+It.
 Just.
 Is.

-I stop blaming anyone – why does fault even matter?
+I stop blaming anyone – Why does fault even matter?
 It doesn’t get me anywhere.
-Blaming myself or a bike mechanic or whoever doesn’t make me faster, better, stronger, smarter.
+Blaming myself or a bike mechanic or whoever doesn’t make me faster, better, stronger, or smarter.
 Blaming does help me stay in the past.
-If you like being stuck there, blame is a great way to do it.
+If you like being stuck in the past, blame is a great way to do it.

 I own it.

 I start learning - I review the race, I review the prep, I think about my goals and how far off my race was.

-I ask "what" - “WHY” “Why did it happen that way?” is not a helpful question.
-I ask “WHAT?”
-“What can I do to get closer to my goal?”
-“What would make a difference?”
+I ask what - “Why did it happen that way?” is not a helpful question.
+“What can I do to get closer to my goal?” and “What would make a difference?” are helpful.

 I have something I can actually DO.
 I can do something about it and that is the biggest difference between being bad at failing and failing better.

 I get present - Once I get to the present without dwelling in the past, and with a potential plan for the future, I can be present.
 I can congratulate myself and other competitors and actually mean it.

 Failing still blows.
 It blows hard and it still hurts.
-I just also know there are better ways to do it and there are even ways to make it beneficial AND when you do that you can even be classy about it. aka not making a scene, kicking a chair, yelling at your parents, becoming a dick in a meeting, simply giving up....to name a few.
+I just also know there are better ways to do it and there are even ways to make it beneficial AND when you do that you can even be classy about it. aka not making a scene, kicking a chair, yelling at your parents, becoming a dick in a meeting, or simply giving up....to name a few.